skyaxe97/tp/docs/DeveloperGuide.md

 ##### Design Considerations

-1. **LifEasier** only updates tasks on startup, instead of after every command.
+1. **LifEasier** only updates tasks on startup, and when new tasks are added.
 This was done intentionally to ensure that each command does not take too much time to run.
-However, if a user keeps **LifEasier** open over the course of a few days, they might need to restart it to ensure that their tasks are updated.
+However, if a user keeps **LifEasier** open over the course of a few days without adding any new tasks to their schedule, they might need to restart it to ensure that their tasks are updated.

 ## 5.0 Product Scope

-### 5.1 Target user profile
+### 5.1 Target User Profile

 NUS Computer Engineering students who struggle with keeping track of classes and deadlines, and managing their time to have a social life with their busy schedule.

-### 5.2 Value proposition
+### 5.2 Value Proposition

 **LifEasier** is a timetabling application with added abilities to add their own reminders and social events designed to help students keep track of everything that they need to do.
 The application could help them take down and organise